 - Preheat oven to 450 degrees F.

-- Crumble sausage with 2 tablespoons of butter into a 10-inch cast iron skillet.
-Cook over medium high heat until completely browned and thoroughly cooked.
+- Crumble sausage with 2 tablespoons of butter into a 10-inch (mine is actually 10.25") cast-iron skillet.
+Cook over medium-high heat until completely browned and thoroughly cooked.

 - Stir in the flour, salt and the pepper until combined, continue to cook for a minute or so, continuing to stir so it doesn’t stick.